Blog

 -

-Introducing a new 4 part Blog Series: Can We Trust AI to Understand Value and Quality?
+Blog Series Introduction: Can We Trust AI to Understand Value and Quality?

 Artificial intelligence is becoming deeply embedded in how we teach, learn, and assess.
 But as LLMs and automated marking tools step into spaces once reserved for humans, a fundamental question emerges: can AI truly understand what we mean by quality and value?